Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/doclib-tutorials.md

     |`folder-link-browse`|Action is visible for links to folders on the Browse page|
     |`folder-link-details`|Action is visible for link to folder on the Folder Details page|

     The `index` argument is specifying the order of this action in the list of actions.
 The higher the number the lower it will be displayed in the action list.
-By having a look in the `share-documentlibrary-config.xml` configuration file located in the `alfresco/tomcat/webapps/share/WEB-INF/classes/alfresco` directory of your Alfresco Content Services 6.2 installation, you can find out that the highest index for `document-browse` actions is 360 and for `document-details` actions 390.
+By having a look in the `share-documentlibrary-config.xml` configuration file located in the `alfresco/tomcat/webapps/share/WEB-INF/classes/alfresco` directory of your Content Services 6.2 installation, you can find out that the highest index for `document-browse` actions is 360 and for `document-details` actions 390.
 So if we set our `index` for the Send-As-Email action to 400 it should end up last in both of these action lists.

     If you want more examples of how Document Library actions can be defined and configured, have a look in the `share-documentlibrary-config.xml` file and the `DocLibActions` section.

 4. Add a custom icon for the Send-As-Email action.

-    The icons for all the Document Library actions are stored in the `tomcat/webapps/share/components/documentlibrary/actions` directory in your Alfresco Content Services installation.
+    The icons for all the Document Library actions are stored in the `tomcat/webapps/share/components/documentlibrary/actions` directory in your Content Services installation.
 The system will try and load any custom Document Library action icons from this directory.
 Icons are loaded via the resource Servlet and action icons related to the Document Library are loaded with the `http://localhost:8080/share/res/components/documentlibrary/actions/<icon>-16-png` URL.
 This article is not about how to create a 16x16 icon in PNG format so copy one from the SDK sample source.
 In fact, copy all the icons that we need for all actions in this tutorial from this [folder](https://github.com/Alfresco/alfresco-sdk-samples/tree/alfresco-51/all-in-one/add-action-doclib-share/src/main/resources/META-INF/resources/add-action-doclib-share/components/documentlibrary/actions){:target="_blank"} and put them in the `aio/aio-share-jar/src/main/resources/META-INF/resources/aio-share-jar/components/documentlibrary/actions` directory of your project (you might have to create this directory path).

 5. Add an Evaluator for the Send-As-Email action.